ubettercallsaul/ubettercallsaul.github.io/_posts/2023-04-01-Linear_Regression SciPy vs Torch/2023-04-01-Linear Regression SciPy vs PyTorch.md

 ---
 layout: post
-title:  "Linear Regression with SciPy and PyTorch"
+title:  "Linear Regression with SciPy and PyTorch w/ Noise"
 ---

-# Linear Regression with SciPy and PyTorch
+# Linear Regression with SciPy and PyTorch w/ Noise

 ## Create a dataset